Marcoshipp/Marcoshipp/README.md

 ### Hi there 👋
-I'm a freshman studying in NTU, who's about the turn sophomore this fall.
+I'm a sophomore studying in NTU.

-- 📫 How to reach me: Discord: marco0811

 <!--
 **Marcoshipp/Marcoshipp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.